PickleOgre/dakhoma-setting-docs/publish/Beasts of Dakhoma.md

 **Enkida**: Armored herbivorous reptilians.
 Domesticated enkidu females are docile and able to carry heavy loads.
 See Pareiasaur.

 ## Predators
-**Gorgons**: large sabertooth lizards with powerful axe-shaped jaws, possessing extreme speed and strength.
-Compare to Gorgonopsids of the late Permian

 **Bofu**: Croc-like amphibian ambush predators.
 Compare to Uranocentrodon

 **Not-Deer:** Apparently an ordinary deer at first glance, this beast has a sharp set of teeth like a jackal.
 Capable of running at impressive speeds, a pack of not-deer can easily overpower a human warrior.